bnpannell/MEIS_Methodology/Updated_Workflow.md

 12. Error check for District values - fix NA and "90" values for Districts in data

-13. Deal with employment data
+13. Aggregate data into respective counties and districts.
+This includes dealing with the employment data.

 14. Parse out data into sheets to put into IMPLAN